teresafranxman97/teresafranxman97/README.md

-### Hi there 👋
+### Hi there, I'm Teresa 👋
-I create interactive as well as accessible user experiences 👩🏽‍💻

-🔭 I’m currently working on building features for Underdog Devs as one of the Lead UX Engineers
+A passionate problem solver dedicated to finding solutions through digital experiences. 👩🏽‍💻

 🌱 At the moment I’m learning how to build better user interfaces and experiences